jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

   body: 'It Is Not Enough with to Just Align the Teeth.
 The sum of the characterizations
     and small details that can be achieved in the finishing phase will define the excellence of the result.
-That is why in some people the teeth will look really beautiful, and in others, just straight.
+That is why in some people the teeth will look really beautiful; and in others, just straight.

 '
   author: Dr. José Miguel Gómez Díez